-On a street near my childhood home, a neighbor painted the whole exterior of his house in bold camouflage patterns, and then painted the RV parked out front to match.
-I must’ve walked by that house a thousand times, hoping to catch a glimpse of the inside, which I assumed was filled with guns.
+On a street near my childhood home, a neighbor painted the whole exterior of his house in a bold camouflage pattern and then painted the RV parked out front to match.
+I always wondered what the inside looked like.

 That block clearly had no homeowners association (HOA) to govern neighborly disputes.
 And while most people don’t go to such extremes to stand out—or blend in?!—neighborhood disputes are more common when there are no community rules in place.
 If you’ve ever had a neighbor with a barking dog, loud parties, or an overgrown lawn, you understand.
 But I also know many people with quality homes in good neighborhoods who cherish their freedom to pick their paint colors, install a shed and garden, or build a large play set for the kids.